 We surveyed our customers to find out how long it takes to deploy our tools on two-factor authentication, as well as how long it would take them to build tools like ours.
 When these aspects are put into numbers, we reach a much better understanding of what building it yourself costs vs using the services of a trusted provider.

 Option 1: Build your own

-Assuming that the average cost of an in-house developer is €1,750-2,000 per week, a fully functioning in-house solution will cost €14,000 to €20,000.
-Add 50% if the work is outsourced and add in the ongoing maintenance you will need for the development, maintenance and inevitable improvements that need to be made once the business grows, new products, tools or markets come into play.
+Assuming that the average cost of an in-house developer is €1,750 to 2,000 per week, a fully functioning in-house solution will cost €14,000 to €20,000.
+Add 50% if the work is outsourced and add in the ongoing maintenance you will need for the development, maintenance and inevitable improvements that need to be made once the business grows and new products, tools, or markets come into play.

-Pros: More control over
+Pros: More control over specific functionality.

 Cons: Longer implementation time, larger investment, and handling all service and quality issues internally.